YiDingg/YiDingg/Projects/Mixed.md

 ## ESP12-F Adapter Board

 ESP12-F is a Wi-Fi module based on the ESP8266 chip, manufactured by Ai-Thinker (安信可).
-Here is the adapter borad for ESP-12 and you can refer to [立创开源硬件平台](https://oshwhub.com/dy130810/esp12-f_adapterboard) for more details.
+Here is the adapter borad for ESP-12.
+You can refer to [立创开源硬件平台](https://oshwhub.com/dy130810/esp12-f_adapterboard) for the schematic diagram and PCB layout.

 ### Display

+Here is what it looks like:

 <div class="center"><img src="https://imagebank-0.oss-cn-beijing.aliyuncs.com/VS-PicGo/2024-07-14-22-51-16_Mixed.jpg"/></div>
 <div class='center'><img src='https://s.b1n.net/SxqPO' alt='img'/></div>
 <div class="center"><img src="https://imagebank-0.oss-cn-beijing.aliyuncs.com/VS-PicGo/2024-07-14-22-58-44_Mixed.jpg"/></div>

 ### BOM

 Below is the BOM list for the Adapter Board.

 <div class='center'>